timabell/right-to-represent/hiring/index.md

 ---
+title: Hiring managers, employers, internal recruiters & HR
 layout: home
 ---

-## Calling all hiring-managers, human resources recruiters and internal recruiters
+## Calling all hiring-managers, human resources professionals and internal recruiters

 Have you ever received the same CV from two different recruiters?
 What do you do now?